All Blogs

 6. Organize All Required Documentation

 Pull together all records that might be requested during an inspection.
-This includes employee training certificates, temperature logs, cleaning records, pest control reports, and any internal audit notes.
+This includes employee training certificates, temperature logs, cleaning records, pest control reports, internal audit notes, and last inspection results, if applicable.

 Store these documents in a central location and keep them updated.
 Digital tools or folders can help you stay organized and maintain operational viability.